anhOfTheStars/RLStudyGuide/README.md

 # How to Learn Reinforcement Learning: A Step-by-step Guide

+This repository provides the RL learning roadmap mentioned in the blog post How to Learn Reinforcement Learning: A Step-by-step Guide.

 Highly recommend you work through it in order.
 After the first 4 chapters, you should have enough foundation to mix up the roadmap.<br/>
 - Make sure you fully understand the required concepts through learning materials<br/>
 - Implement the algorithm in your favorite framework.
 Learning happens when you implement and debug it yourself.<br/>